Eastern State Penitentiary: Architectural significance

 When the Eastern State Penitentiary, or Cherry Hill as it was known at the time, was erected in 1829 in Francisville (the idea of this new prison was created in a meeting held at Benjamin Franklin's house in 1787) it was the largest and most expensive public structure in the country.
 Its architectural significance first arose in 1821, when British architect John Haviland was chosen to design the building.
 Haviland found most of his inspiration for his plan for the penitentiary from prisons and asylums built beginning in the 1780s in England and Ireland.
 He gave the prison a neo-Gothic look to instill fear into those who thought of committing a crime.

 These complexes consist of cell wings radiating in a semi or full circle array from a center tower whence the prison could be kept under constant surveillance.
-The design for the penitentiary which Haviland devised became known as the hub-and-spoke plan which consisted of an octagonal center connected by corridors to seven radiating single-story cell blocks, each containing two ranges of large single cells—8 × 12 feet × 10 feet high—with hot water heating, a water tap, toilet, and individual exercise yards the same width as the cell.
+The design for the penitentiary that Haviland devised became known as the hub-and-spoke plan, which consisted of an octagonal center connected by corridors to seven radiating single-story cell blocks, each containing two ranges of large single cells—8 × 12 feet × 10 feet high—with hot water heating, a water tap, toilet, and individual exercise yards the same width as the cell.

 There were rectangular openings in the cell wall through which food and work materials could be passed to the prisoner, as well as peepholes for guards to observe prisoners without being seen.
-To minimize the opportunities for communication between inmates Haviland designed a basic flush toilet for each cell with individual pipes leading to a central sewer which he hoped would prevent the sending of messages between adjacent cells.
+To minimize the opportunities for communication between inmates, Haviland designed a basic flush toilet for each cell with individual pipes leading to a central sewer, which he hoped would prevent the sending of messages between adjacent cells.

+The original penitentiary was completed under architect John Haviland in 1836.
+The cells featured skylights and were designed to keep prisoners isolated from one another.
+The Pennsylvania System was intended to give prisoners time in solitude to reflect on their crimes and become penitent.

 Despite his efforts, prisoners were still able to communicate with each other and the flushing system had to be redesigned several times.
 Haviland remarked that he chose the design to promote "watching, convenience, economy, and ventilation".
 Once construction of the prison was completed in 1836, it could house 450 prisoners.

-Haviland completed the architecture of the Eastern state penitentiary in 1836.
-Each cell was lit only by a single lighting source from either skylights or windows, which was considered the "Window of God" or "Eye of God".
-The church viewed imprisonment, usually in isolation, as an instrument that would modify sinful or disruptive behavior.
-The time spent in prison would help inmates reflect on their crimes committed, giving them the mission for redemption.